scalastuff/scalaleafs/data-binding.md

 layout: default
 ---

 This example shows how to use templates and css selectors, as explained in the [previous example](/using-templates.html), to serve up some real data.
-Specifically, it shows how to iterator over collections of data.
+Specifically, it shows how to iterate over collections of data.

 {% highlight html %}
 <table id="users">